consilience/api-rate-monitor/README.md

 If the process only wanted to send one request, then it is likely it would need to wait a much shorter time.
-However, that really does depend on the past pattern of requests, i.e. how they were spread out or bunched up.
+However, that really does depend on the past pattern of requests, i.e. how they were spread out or bunched together.

 # TODO